7 Belgium UNESCO Sites Worth Visiting

 Dating back to the 10th century, the square has been the very heart of the Belgian capital for commerce and city life for hundreds of years.
 The gilded townhomes and the Town Hall still stand proud on the edge of this bustling square.
 The square is packed with history and is a wonderful place to explore as a family.
 It ranks as one of the best things to do in Brussels with kids.

-Designated as a UNESCO World Heritage Site in 1998, the Grote Markt hosts many of the city’s best festivals.
+Designated as a UNESCO World Heritage Sites Belgium in 1998, the Grote Markt hosts many of the city’s best festivals.
 From the Belgian Beer Weekend to the biennial Flower Carpet where the entire square is covered in over a million begonias set in colourful designs.

 Brussels is well-known for its Art Nouveau architecture.
 Well-known architect Victor Horta is credited with designing the first Art Nouveau building in the world.
 More than 1,000 buildings, from private homes to public spaces, were built in this style in Brussels between 1890 and 1910.
 Unfortunately, only about half of them remain today making them the hidden gems of Brussels.